 I do get why “write every day” is good advice for some.
 It’s the idea that even if you only write a sentence or two, or even if what you write is terrible, that tiny exercise will help to keep you in the writer’s mindset.
-If you just keep at, even if it’s the most minimal of effort, eventually it’ll be easier for you to make the leap into doing much more because you’ll have already set yourself up with a habit of writing anyway.
-It’s a way to train yourself into making writing a regular routine, and I don’t deny that for some people that can be very helpful.
+If you just keep at, even if it’s the most minimal of effort, eventually it’ll be easier for you to leap into doing much more because you’ll have already set yourself up with a habit of writing anyway.
+It’s a way to train yourself to make writing a regular routine, and I don’t deny that it can be beneficial for some people.
 My problem, and why I’m so cynical, is with the oversaturation of this advice, to the point where some are literally saying things like “a REAL writer writes every day.”
 They convey an attitude that those who adhere to this practice are somehow better, or more legitimate writers, than those who choose not to follow this advice.

 Before I delve into my issues with this advice, we should first establish what counts as writing.
-Some people interpret this advice to mean literally anything; an email, a social media post, a text, a grocery list you stick to your refrigerator with a cheap magnet in the shape of a cowboy boot that you picked up while on vacation in Vegas.
-Others take this advice as meaning that you should work on your current work in progress, or do some short writing exercises to help hone your writing skills.
-Whether that’s a poem, short story, blog, or a novel, etc. My personal interpretation is the latter, and for the sake of my proceeding arguments, let’s assume the advice means to progress in one’s WIP, even if only a small amount.
+Some people interpret this advice to mean anything literally; an email, a social media post, a text, a grocery list you stick to your refrigerator with a cheap magnet in the shape of a cowboy boot that you picked up while on vacation in Vegas.
+Others take this advice as meaning that you should work on your current work in progress or do some short writing exercises to help hone your writing skills.
+Whether that’s a poem, short story, blog, or a novel, etc., my personal interpretation is the latter.
+For the sake of my proceeding arguments, let’s assume the advice means to progress in one’s WIP, even if only a small amount.

-I know there are those who eat, sleep, and breathe writing, and for many, it’s more than just a vocation or a hobby, it’s a calling, but the reality is that the rest of the world does not wait just because you need to write.
+I know some eat, sleep, and breathe writing, and for many, it’s more than just a vocation or a hobby, it’s a calling, but the reality is that the rest of the world does not wait just because you need to write.
 People can get bogged down with all kinds of tedious things in life that can come between them and their writing; work, school, family life, lack of resources, unstable living conditions, physical health, mental health, and even severe writer’s block.
-Looking down on someone and saying “you’re not a real writer,” because they had to take a break from their writing to deal with other things going on their lives is unfair.
+Looking down on someone and saying, “you’re not a real writer,” because they had to take a break from their writing to deal with other things going on in their lives is unfair.
 Don’t writers struggle with enough problems in life without us criticizing each other for our writing habits?

 I don’t deny that finding time to write is important.
 If you love writing, if it’s truly a passion for you, make time as much as you can, but please don’t beat yourself up if you miss a day or two…or even a few years or a decade.
 Life is complicated, and inspiration can be fleeting sometimes.
 We all need to approach our creative endeavors in a way that works best for us, whether that’s being highly disciplined, or working on a whim, do what feels right and what works best for you.